MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/manage-analysis-library.md

 ### To use the analysis library

-1. In the Service Manager console, click **Reporting**, expand the **Analysis Library** node, and then navigate to the folder that contains an Excel workbook that you want to open.
+1. In the Service Manager console, select **Reporting**, expand the **Analysis Library** node, and then navigate to the folder that contains an Excel workbook that you want to open.
-2. Select the Excel workbook that you want to open, and then in the **Tasks** list, click **Open Excel File**.
+2. Select the Excel workbook that you want to open, and then in the **Tasks** list, select **Open Excel File**.
 3. In the Excel workbook, you can refresh the data from the data warehouse.
-For example, click the **Data** tab and then click **Refresh All** to update the workbook.
+For example, select the **Data** tab and select **Refresh All** to update the workbook.

 ## Next steps

-- [Create and deploy dashboards](deploy-dashboards.md) to manage SharePoint dashboards and their elements to measure, monitor, and manage business performance with live data from the Service Manager data warehouse.
+- To manage SharePoint dashboards and their elements to measure, monitor, and manage business performance with live data from the Service Manager data warehouse, see [Create and deploy dashboards](deploy-dashboards.md).